CodySchrank/MTG-Arena-Tool/README.md

 ```

 ### Download
-Currently, we live [here at GitHub](https://github.com/Manuel-777/MTG-Arena-Tool/releases).
+Currently, our releases are hosted [here at GitHub](https://github.com/Manuel-777/MTG-Arena-Tool/releases).
 You will find all stable and pre-production releases right here.

 Once downloaded the installer should simply install and run immediately.
 The app will read your user data and warn you if anything goes wrong.